unoplatform/uno/doc/articles/features/using-the-uno-sdk.md

 ## Uno Platform Features

 As Uno Platform can be used in many different ways, in order to reduce the build time and avoid downloading many packages, the Uno.Sdk offers a way to simplify which Uno Platform features should be enabled.
-This

 You can use the `UnoFeatures` property in the `csproj` or `Directory.Build.props` as shown here: